-- 2.47E As noted in the Invitation to Comment, ICAEW understands that Government is actively considering changing the law to address this issue.
-This guidance will be updated in the light of any amendment made to the law before the revised guidance is finalised. - 2.48 Section 843 sets out special rules that apply to an authorised insurance company (as defined in section 1165), other than an insurance special purpose vehicle (as defined in section 843(8)), carrying on long-term insurance business.
-An amount included in the relevant part of the company's balance sheet is treated as a realised profit if it: - represents a surplus in the fund or funds maintained by it in respect of its long-term business (as defined in sub-section (7) and which includes both with-profits life business and other life business); and - has not been allocated to policyholders or, as the case may be, carried forward unappropriated in accordance with asset identification rules made under section 142(2) of the Financial Services and Markets Act 2000. - 2.49 For this purpose the relevant part of the balance sheet is that part of the balance sheet that represents accumulated profit or loss.
-A surplus in the fund or funds maintained by the company in respect of its long-term business means an excess of the assets representing that fund or those funds over the liabilities of the company attributable to its long-term business, as shown by an actuarial investigation. - 2.50 A deficit in the fund or funds maintained by the company in respect of its long-term business is treated as a realised loss.
-For this purpose, a deficit in any such fund or funds means an excess of the liabilities of the company attributable to its long-term business over the assets representing that fund or those funds, as shown by an actuarial investigation. - 2.51 Subject to this, any profit or loss arising in the company's long-term business is left out of account when determining realised profits and losses. - 2.52 For the purpose of these requirements, an actuarial investigation means an investigation made into the financial condition of an authorised insurance company in respect of its long-term business, by an actuary appointed as actuary to the company: - carried out once every period of twelve months in accordance with Rules made under Part 10 of the Financial Services and Markets Act 2000; or - carried out in accordance with a requirement imposed by section 166 of that Act. - 2.53 Much of the guidance in this Technical Release relates to the identification of generally accepted principles as to the determination of realised profits and losses in relation to section 853(4).
-To that extent, it is inapplicable to long-term insurance business of authorised insurance companies (other than special purpose vehicles) to which the above mentioned special rule applies instead.
-It should not be overlooked, however, that where such a company is a public company, it must also have regard to the section 831 net assets test.
+- 2.56 Section 843 sets out special rules for authorised insurance and reinsurance companies (other than insurance special purpose vehicles (as defined in section 843(8)) that carry out long-term insurance business and are not subject to the Solvency II regulations.
+An amount included in the relevant part of the company's balance sheet is treated as a realised profit if it: - represents a surplus in the fund or funds maintained by it in respect of its long-term business (as defined in sub-section (7) and which includes both with-profits life business and other life business); and - has not been allocated to policyholders or, as the case may be, carried forward unappropriated in accordance with asset identification rules made under section 142(2) of the Financial Services and Markets Act 2000. - 2.57 For this purpose the relevant part of the balance sheet is the part of the balance sheet that represents accumulated profit or loss.
+A surplus in the fund or funds maintained by the company in respect of its long-term business means an excess of the assets representing that fund or those funds over the liabilities of the company attributable to its long-term business, as shown by an actuarial investigation. - 2.58 A deficit in the fund or funds maintained by the company in respect of its long-term business is treated as a realised loss.
+For this purpose, a deficit in any such fund or funds means an excess of the liabilities of the company attributable to its long-term business over the assets representing that fund or those funds, as shown by an actuarial investigation. - 2.59 Subject to this, any profit or loss arising in the company's long-term business is left out of account when determining realised profits and losses. - 2.60 For the purpose of these requirements, an actuarial investigation means an investigation made into the financial condition of an authorised insurance company in respect of its long-term business, by an actuary appointed as actuary to the company: - carried out once every period of twelve months in accordance with Rules made under Part 10 of the Financial Services and Markets Act 2000; or - carried out in accordance with a requirement imposed by section 166 of that Act.